mallika0731-design/student-performance-analysis/README.md

 ## Usage
 Open and run the Jupyter Notebook in an environment with Python, pandas, matplotlib, and seaborn installed.
 Adjust file paths as noted in setup instructions.

+Replace `YourUsername` with your actual system username.

+## Project Structure
+- `student_analysis.ipynb`: Jupyter Notebook containing the full analysis including loading, cleaning, exploring, and visualizing the data.
+- `student-mat.csv`: Dataset (not included, to be downloaded separately).

+## Skills Demonstrated
+- Data cleaning and handling missing/duplicate values.
+- Statistical analysis and correlation.
+- Data visualization using matplotlib and seaborn.
+- Interpretation of data insights for academic performance.

+## Usage
+Open and run the Jupyter Notebook in an environment with Python, pandas, matplotlib, and seaborn installed.
+Adjust file paths as noted in setup instructions.

+## Conclusion
+This analysis highlights key relationships influencing student academic performance.
+The study confirms that increased study time tends to correlate positively with higher final grades, emphasizing the importance of consistent study habits.
+Additionally, the data reveals gender-based differences in average performance, with one gender showing marginally higher average scores.
+These insights reinforce the value of targeted academic support and personalized study strategies for improving student outcomes.
+Overall, this project demonstrates how data-driven approaches can help educators and institutions better understand factors affecting student success and guide intervention efforts effectively.

 ---

 This README ensures users understand the necessary dataset download step and how to prepare their environment for running your project smoothly.